Sutton-under-Whitestonecliffe North Yorkshire

-The village with the longest name in England is between Thirsk 3 miles to the west and Sutton Bank.
-On the edge of the North York Moors national park.
+This village with the longest name in England is between Thirsk 3 miles to the west and infamous Sutton Bank, on the edge of the North York Moors national park.
 The post office and shop closed some years ago as did the village school.
 There is a variety of holiday accommodation and a timeshare resort.

 The village pub The Whitestonecliffe Inn has a restaurant and self catering accommdation.

-The newly refurbished village hall offers various activities and is available for events and meetings.
+The village hall offers various activities and is available for events and meetings.

-Public Transport: Despite being on the main road to Helmsley and Scarborough, besides the school bus there is no public transport.
+Despite being on the main road to Helmsley and Scarborough there is no regular public transport.

 Estimated village population was 280 in 2005.